broiledmeat/pydgeot/README.md

 - Built-in [Jinja2 template](http://jinja.pocoo.org/docs/) and [LESS CSS](http://lesscss.org/) processors.

 ### Limitations
-- Built-in processors do not track site structure, and no context variables are available.
+- Built-in processors do not track site structure, though this can be alleviated with context variables.

 ### Requirements
 - Python 3.*